The Town Council have run the Weather Service since April 1993 when it took over this function from Arun District Council.

 The Weather Station is located at the south end of Waterloo Square, this contains the equipment required to record the observations.
 In addition a sunshine recorder is mounted on the top of Fitzleet Tower.

-The Town Council employ three part-time observers to undertake the readings according to a set rota, this is carried out twice a day 365 days per year.
+The Town Council employ two part-time observers to undertake the readings according to a set rota, this is carried out daily 365 days per year.

 The weather service consists of two functions: